mad-lab-fau/gaitmap/docs/source/development/project_structure.md

-# Scope and Code Structure of the Project
+# Scope and Code Structure

 To ensure that the project is easy to use, easy to maintain, and easy to expand in the future, all developers should adhere to the guidelines outlined below.
 Further the developers should familiarize themselves with aim and the scope of the project to make better decision when it comes to including new functionality.
-If you are new developer and need to familiarize yourself and need help with setting up your development environment to work on this project, have a look at the [Development Guide](Development-Guide.md).
+If you are new developer and need to familiarize yourself and need help with setting up your development environment to work on this project, have a look at the [Development Guide](development_guide.md).

 **Everything that follows are recommendations.**